juninamo/SimSCEQTL/README.md

 `SimSCEQTL` provides a suite of functions to simulate each component of a single-cell experiment:

--   **🧬 Simulate Complex Cohorts:** Generate multi-individual metadata with customizable covariates such as age, sex, disease status, and batch.
+-   **🧬 Simulate complex cohorts:** Generate multi-individual metadata with customizable covariates such as age, sex, disease status, and batch.
--   **🔬 Model Cell Abundance:** Simulate realistic cell type compositions, including the ability to introduce differential abundance between groups (e.g., case vs. control) or complex interaction effects (e.g., disease effect is specific to a certain sex).
+-   **🔬 Model cell abundance:** Simulate realistic cell type compositions, including the ability to introduce differential abundance between groups (e.g., case vs. control) or complex interaction effects (e.g., disease effect is specific to a certain sex).
--   **📊 Generate Realistic Counts:** Use a latent feature model based on Gaussian Mixtures to generate sparse, overdispersed count data that mimics the properties of real scRNA-seq.
+-   **📊 Generate realistic counts:** Use a latent feature model based on Gaussian Mixtures to generate sparse, overdispersed count data that mimics the properties of real scRNA-seq.
--   **🔗 Embed Ground-Truth eQTLs:** Simulate paired genotype data and embed cell-type-specific eQTL signals with user-defined effect sizes (correlation) and allele frequencies.
+-   **🔗 Embed ground-truth eQTLs:** Simulate paired genotype data and embed cell-type-specific eQTL signals with user-defined effect sizes (correlation) and allele frequencies.
--   **⚙️ Enable Benchmarking of Analysis Pipelines:** The generated data is ideal for evaluating the statistical power and robustness of various analysis methods, such as pseudobulk approaches or cell-level mixed models.
+-   **⚙️ Enable benchmarking of analysis pipelines:** The generated data is ideal for evaluating the statistical power and robustness of various analysis methods, such as pseudobulk approaches or cell-level mixed models.

 ---